itsektionen/songlist/songs/154_Viking_Raiders.md

 ---

 Farewell and adieu to you danish ladies
-Farewall and adieu to you lovely danes
+Farewell and adieu to you lovely Danes
-For we’re under orders to sail of to England
+For we’re under orders to sail off to England
 We hope in a short time to see you again

 We’ll rant and we’ll roar like true viking raiders